 - The doctor did not take immediate action to perform an emergency cesarean section even though there are obvious signs of fetal distress, non-progressing labor or when the child failed to rotate into the mentum anterior position.

 - The medical team never checked for pelvic adequacy after diagnosing the delivery involved a face presentation.

-- The medical team never hooked up the ventilator to the newborn immediately are properly when required.
+- The medical team never hooked up the ventilator to the newborn immediately when required.

 - The doctor never provided adequate information to allow the baby's mother to consent to a face presentation birth without giving the option of undergoing a cesarean section.

-- The doctor never explained the problem or obtain consent to use vacuum extractors or forceps to remove the baby from the vaginal canal.
+- The doctor never explained the problem or obtained consent to use vacuum extractors or forceps to remove the baby from the vaginal canal.

 Hiring a Birth Injury Attorney to Prosecute a CP Case

 If your newborn has suffered a birth injury caused by the negligent actions of others, you are likely entitled to receive financial compensation to ensure you have adequate funding to provide care throughout your child's lifetime.

 Our legal team has represented victims of medical negligence who have suffered HIE (hypoxic-ischemic enthesopathy), developmental delays, cerebral palsy, seizure disorders, and PBL (periventricular leukomalacia), damage to the brains white matter that transmits messages to and from the brain and muscles.